azat-co/practicalnode/chapter4/chapter4.md

 </div>
 ```

-You can play with these example using the code which is in the `code/ch4/pug-example/pug-method-example.js`.
+You can play with these example using the code, which is in the `code/ch4/pug-example/pug-method-example.js`.
 The code uses the `pug` npm modules and its `render()` method.
-For example,
+For example, this is a Node file and it generates HTML:

 ```js
 const pug = require('pug')